learn-co-curriculum/react-hooks-state-arrays/README.md

 Having both of these variables in state and knowing how to use them in conjunction with each other give us a lot of power in React!
-All we need to worry about is using our programming tools &mdash; working with _data_;
+All we need to worry about is using our programming tools — working with _data_;
-manipulating _arrays_ &mdash; and React can take care of all the hard work of updating the DOM correctly.
+manipulating _arrays_ — and React can take care of all the hard work of updating the DOM correctly.

 ## Conclusion